wildfish/django-dashboards/docs/dashboards/howto/templates.rst

 Alternative loading message
 ---------------------------

-By default Wildcoeus shows the text "Loading..." while a deferred component is loading.
-You can change this by creating your own a loading.html template in the folder ``templates/wildcoeus/dashboards/components/``
+By default django-dashboards shows the text "Loading..." while a deferred component is loading.
+You can change this by creating your own a loading.html template in the folder ``templates/dashboards/components/``

 ::

-    # templates/wildcoeus/dashboards/components/loading.html
+    # templates/dashboards/components/loading.html
     <div class="loading-img">
         <img src="/path/to/loading.gif" />
     </div>